 Please read through our policies.
 Using Late Night Notary’s services constitutes an acceptance of the policies below.
 If you have any questions, please let us know.

-Below are the basic requirements for obtaining notary service from Late Night Notary.
+Below are the basic requirements for obtaining a notary service from Late Night Notary.

 Any signers must have current physical identification showing their picture and signature.
 We prefer either a driver’s license or a state identification card.
 This is a requirement of the Commonwealth, and any notary service CAN NOT proceed without it.
 While not necessary, a second form of identification is always useful.